Janmansh/CodeCollab/Collaborative_Code_Editor_With_Audio_Rooms.md

 ### Members

 - Tejaswi Hegde
 - Radhika Chhabra

 ## Aim

+We aim to:
-We aim to create a website that allows users to create a room where users are able to code (collaborate) with others while talking.
+- create a website with a code editor
+- users can create a room and others are able to join the room
+- voice and video and text chat functions
+- the code editor is synced accross the users in a room

 ## Introduction

-Some intro content
+Collaborative code editors are very useful in the software industry.
+They can be used for pair programming, debugging, interviews, etc.

+Currently, we can find a lot of collaborative code editors online.
+However, there aren’t many code editors which have a built-in audio feature.
+In this project, we aim to build a live code editor and have a feature of audio rooms within the editor.
+Hence, there won’t be a need to use a separate tool or device for audio communication with a peer.

 ![image 1](/virtual-expo/assets/img/SIG/img1.jpg)